-- Carpet detection not recognizing carpet type
+- Carpet detection not recognizing the carpet type

-- VibraRise setting disabled or misconfigured
+- VibraRise/mop-lift disabled or misconfigured

 Problem Description